fineanmol/plant-tree/README.md

-🌳 Updated on Sat, 26 Jul 2025 20:31:45 GMT
+🎄 Updated on Sun, 27 Jul 2025 21:24:22 GMT

-> "Truth can only be found in one place: the code."
+> "The best error message is the one that never shows up."